copyleft-next/copyleft-next/CONTRIBUTING.md

      mandatory and partial archiving is permitted.

-  3. Except in extraordinary cases, private telephone calls, private teleconferences and private in-person meetings shall not be used to discuss *substantive* development of this project.
-Should such private communications nevertheless occur, participants in such communications are expected to publish summaries of any relevant discussions in a suitable public forum.
+  3. Except in extraordinary cases, private telephone calls, private teleconferences, private in-person meetings, and private email communications shall not be used to discuss *substantive* development of this project.
+Should such private communications nevertheless occur, participants in such communications are expected to publish summaries of any relevant discussions in a manner or medium accessible to the general net public.

   4. Contributing by informal suggestions or proposals made in a posting to the project mailing list is welcome.
 However, any such